 There is one exception: any wall that has a door in it and walls to en suite bathrooms.

-For impact sound such as footsteps, jumping and dropped objects, a maximum of 62dB is required from floors and stairs in new builds.
+For impact sound such as footsteps, jumping and dropped objects, a maximum impact sound transmittance level of 62dB is set for floors and stairs in new builds.
 A maximum of 64dB is set for conversion projects.

 What if the Property is Detached?

 New detached homes do not need to meet the more stringent Building Regs acoustic standards set for new attached homes such as semis, terraces and flats.

 For attached homes, developers have the choice of following Robust Standard Details (a set menu of compliance standards) or carrying out on-site sound tests on dividing walls between homes.

 Why is Sound a Problem?

 Sound looks for the path of least resistance.
 It can leak unexpectedly though tiny gaps and holes (such as service entry points for plumbing and electrics) or vibrate along fixing screws, bolts and nails.
 They are all pathways for sound transmission.